-Check this video to quickly go through the functionality of Gutenberg blocks, and the ways to use block groups and reusable blocks.
+Additionally, you may check this video to quickly go through the functionality of Gutenberg blocks, and the ways to use block groups and reusable blocks.

-How do the blocks for Gutenberg work under the hood?
+How do the Blocks for Gutenberg Work Under the Hood?

-First and foremost, let’s demystify the Gutenberg editor blocks.
+Above all, let’s demystify the Gutenberg editor blocks.
 Basically, they are chunks of content, with the help of which you can create any website, from a contemporary blog page to a multipurpose online store.
 Blocks for Gutenberg were created to expand the functionality and let us work with the structure.

 - You also can add a block above the chosen one.
 Hover above any block and press the “+” icon.

-Each Gutenberg block gives you a few various possibilities, let’s take a quick look at them.
+Basically, each Gutenberg block gives you a few various possibilities, let’s take a quick look at them.

 - You are able to transform your block to some other blocks, such as heading, quote and a lot more.